freemso/course-graph/REST-API-Doc.md

     - PUT, the updated question
     - DELETE, the question
 - `/questions/{qid}/answers`
-    - GET, all answers of the question
     - POST, a new answer to this question
-- `/answers/{aid}`
-    - GET, the data of the answer
-    - PUT, the updated answer, restricted for that students are not allowed to edit their answers
-    - DELETE, the answer
 - `/lectures/{lid}`
     - GET, the data of the lecture
     - PUT, the updated lecture